 A Lesson in Kentucky Manners

 Captain Jen Copeland is a wonderful conversationalist, a great captain and she grew up in Kentucky – folks from Kentucky have a natural understanding of the whole manners thing.
-Copeland, the captain of the Three C’s, an Ocean Reef, Florida-based Viking, delivers her perspective charmingly.
+Copeland, the former captain of the Three C’s, an Ocean Reef, Florida-based Viking, delivers her perspective charmingly.
 For fishermen (mates or captains) working on someone else’s boat, Copeland recommends, “If you’re invited to fish on another boat, always leave it in better shape than you found it.
 And always offer to help clean and shammy the boat.
 If you know how, you should be helping!”

 For angling guests, charters or the boss’ friends, Copeland suggests the following, “Learn to use the head – don’t leave anybody any gifts.
 Rods off the teak.
 Remember, when fishing is slow, don’t keep asking when we’re going to catch something.
 Nobody wants to catch fish more than the crew,” she says.
 “If you’re a guest, always bring beer.”

 “If you’re sick, the rule is ‘Any side but inside!’
 Mates don’t care.
 They’ve all been puked on before.
 I’d rather you puke in my boot – and I’ve had my boot puked in – than have to clean up after you inside.”
 Copeland’s ascription of rules comes from unique experience.
 When asked about the rudest thing she has endured on a boat, Jen didn’t hesitate.
 “Puking in the sink.
 His excuse was that he was taking a …. (bowel movement) and got sick.
 My mate had to go clean it up because the guy was too sick to go back inside.”